wlach/eideticker/README.md

 FIXME: TODO

-To setup to synchronize to the eideticker server:
+To setup to synchronize to the Eideticker server:

 * Generate an ssh key for the client machine, if it doesn't have one already.
 * On the server, copy/paste the generated public key into